WD-XL Lubrifont

 This feature available in some softwares (mainly softwares that provide language tagging) and should be on by default.
 You may try this functionality in browser at the next section.

-aalt
+All variants: aalt

 Lastly, to ease the user experience, all the above features (excluding liga and dlig) will be put in access all alternates, aalt, thus softwares may provide selection for characters in aalt.